 In accordance with 40 CFR 35.3555(b), PMP development must undergo a public notice and comment process.
-The following public notice information was issued announcing a 30-day public comment period followed by two public hearings (refer to Appendix A):
+A public notice information was issued announcing a 30-day public comment period followed by two public hearings on July 22, 2024 (refer to Appendix A).